 Shortly after 8:30 a.m.
 PDT on May 18, a huge earthquake caused a mile-wide portion of the mountain’s north face to collapse.
 The eruption produced a force equal to 10–50 megatons of TNT, the equivalent of 25,000 atomic bombs released over the city of Hiroshima during World War II, and superheated gas and rock exploded out of the volcano sideways at speeds of up to 400 mph.
 It was followed by a dense plume of thousands of tons of scorching ash that spewed 12 to 16 miles up into the atmosphere, turning the sky dark and the air suffocatingly thick.
-As 46 billion gallons of slush and water began to race down from the snow-capped mountain, it collected tons of mud and rocks.
+As 46 billion gallons of slush and water began to race down from the snow-capped mountain, it collected tons of mud, rocks, and trees.
 This lethal debris slurry, called a lahar, destroyed everything in its path.

 Photographers Keith Ronnholm and Gary Rosenquist photographed the event from eleven miles away.
 The six consecutive images they took over the span of about 40 seconds were stitched together into a time-lapse loop to show what it looked like from the ground.